 Rest and relaxation

-When you’re starting to feel stressed, stepping away from the situation and taking a breath for a moment can help clear your mind and refocus your energy.
+Coping with teaching stress is hard.
+But when you’re starting to feel stressed, stepping away from the situation and taking a breath for a moment can help clear your mind and refocus your energy.
 However, nothing beats actual rest to calm your emotions and reduce stress.
 Try and make time every day for a few moments of quiet, whether it’s a warm bath when you’ve finished marking, a chapter of a good book before bed, or just watching the world go by with a hot cup of tea, it all helps rebalance negative emotions and refresh your mind.

 Talking to trusted people